 A toss with chili powder, a touch of brown sugar, salt and pepper and some time in a skillet turn chickpeas into a crisp and satisfying snack.

-A word about sodium: Choose low-sodium canned beans whenever possible and note that organic canned beans are often lower in sodium without being advertised that way.
+Choose low-sodium canned beans whenever possible and note that organic canned beans are often lower in sodium without being advertised that way.
 Also, draining and rinsing canned beans reduces their sodium content by about 40%.

 For more information: